simozmp/megaHMWispw/README.md

-# Collection of ISPW homeworks
+# ISPW homework

-This repository has been created to:

--Collect the files for the MegaHMW
+This repository has been created for the MegaHMW
--Be set up with svn/travis/sonarcloud in order to do the fourth homework